 INSTALLATION OF POSTS FOR CORNER CABINETS

 Installing corner posts is very similar to installing pilasters, and relatively simple to complete.
-For this, you will need to use L-brackets to attach the corner post to the side panel of the kitchen unit, and we recommend clamping the post in position before drilling your pilot holes and screwing into place.
+To install corner posts, you will need to use L-brackets to attach them to the side panel of the kitchen unit.
+Again, we recommend clamping the post in position before drilling your pilot holes and screwing into place.
 You should ensure that the post is carefully positioned so that it does not interfere with the opening and closing of cabinet doors.

-If your corner units are configured in a way that does not permit this method of installation, an alternative solution would be to use silicone adhesive to secure the corner post.
+If your corner units are configured in a way that does not permit this method of installation, an alternatvie solution would be to use silicone adhesive to secure the corner post.